 That is what he could do when he released the winds:

 This is the island of Aeolus Greek god of winds:

 In Virgil's Aeneid, Juno (the Roman counterpart of Hera) asks Aeolus to unleash the winds against Aeneas' fleet, by promising him the hand of her most beautiful nymph, Deiopea.
 Aeneas was Venus' son, who had managed to flee Troy and was trying to get to Italy, in order to establish a Trojan colony.
 And Juno hated Venus' guts, as you probably remember.
 Here are some paintings dealing with this subject.

 In this image, you can see she can also ask nicely:

-But in the end things worked out differently, because Neptune/Poseidon calmed the seas, in order to allow Aeneas to reach Italy safe and sound.
+But, in the end, things worked out differently, because Neptune/Poseidon calmed the seas, in order to allow Aeneas to reach Italy safe and sound.

-In Pietro di Cosimo's painting, Vulcan and Aeolus, he represents the dawn of civilization.
+In Pietro di Cosimo's painting Vulcan and Aeolus, he represents the dawn of civilization.
 People and animals live together in harmony, fire was already discovered, Vulcan (i.e. the Greek god Hephaestus) works at the anvil and Aeolus blows the bellows.
 The man riding the white horse symbolizes the animal's domestication.
-Behind there are people who build a house from tree trunks.
+Behind them, there are people who build a house from tree trunks.

 For the other characters named Aeolus, click here.